jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

-# Eclipse cheat sheets (XML) to DITA with Ruby, XSLT, XPath, Nokogiri and now with Prawn to PDF
+# Eclipse cheat sheets (XML) to DITA with Ruby, XSLT, XPath, Nokogiri

 This project uses Ruby, XSL and the Nokogiri gem to transform custom XML (Eclipse cheat sheets) into DITA.